The latest numbers on COVID-19 in Canada for Friday, Feb. 12, 2021

 _ Nunavut: 303 confirmed cases (nine active, 293 resolved, one deaths).

-There were three new cases Thursday.
+There were zero new cases Friday.
 The rate of active cases is 22.87 per 100,000 people.
 Over the past seven days, there have been a total of seven new cases.
 The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is 2.54 per 100,000 people.